inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

   * Player is unmovable
     * This isn’t as much of a bug as it is just unfinished, this will be fixed as development proceeds.
   * Player/Robot not completely synchronised with board.
-* There’s very limited bug testing to be done.

 Kravlista er lang, men det er ikke nødvendig å levere på alle kravene hvis det ikke er realistisk.
 Det er viktigere at de oppgavene som er utført holder høy kvalitet.
 Utførte oppgaver skal være ferdige.